Zeyad-37/RxRedux/README.md

     }
 }
 ```
-Your events should collect the needed input and encapsulate it in an object that implements the BaseIntent interface.
+Your intents should collect the needed input and encapsulate it in an object of type `I`.
 And your done.
 So lets recap

 # Be Aware